 WordPress ADA Compliance Check Basic

 As the name suggests, this plugin checks your WordPress websites for ADA compliance.
 It offers two modes for you to choose from.
 You can scan your entire website to find out if there are any WordPress ADA compliance issues as well as set the plugin to run each time you publish new content.
-The plugin will then identify and report on any issues found while also recommending possible solutions.
+The plugin will then identify and report on any accessibility issues found while also recommending possible solutions.
+It can help you get your website compliant with LEVEL A/AA of the Web Content Accessibility Guidelines (WCAG) 2.

 With regular updates to ensure full compliance with ADA standards, WordPress Accessibility addresses persistent accessibility challenges.
 Among a host of various options, it gives you the ability to: